To view the regular board meeting agenda for September click here.

 Visit the “Voting” tab below to find out about upcoming elections.

-- Public Hearing – Update to the Town Comprehensive Plan September 12, 2016 at 7:00 p.m.
+- Public Hearing – Revision to Chapter 16 and Proposed Amendment to Zoning Ordinance October 10, 2016 at 7:00 p.m.
 Buffalo Town Hall

 Join the Town mailing list.
 Send an email to our Town Clerk at firstname.lastname@example.org or use our convenient contact form.
 We’ll send you upcoming meeting agendas and other information pertinent to the Town of Buffalo.